 On July 13, 2011, the Bankruptcy Court denied FPL's motion for leave to amend its answer to add a new defense.
 FPL filed an appeal of the Bankruptcy Court's July 13, 2011 decision, which was denied September 18, 2012.
 On September 28, 2011, FPL moved to withdraw the reference to Bankruptcy Court.
 The District Court denied FPL's motion to withdraw the reference on January 30, 2012.
 Trial began April 30, 2012 and testimony concluded on May 3, 2012.
 The parties submitted post-trial briefs on June 22, 2012.
 The Bankruptcy Court heard closing arguments on July 25, 2012.
-On May 6, 2014 the Bankruptcy Court issued proposed Findings of Facts and Conclusions of Law, which recommended that the District Court enter judgment in favor of FPL.
-The Bankruptcy Court's proposed Findings of Facts and Conclusions of Law will be reviewed by the District Court under a de novo standard of review before a judgment is entered.
+On May 6, 2014, the Bankruptcy Court issued proposed Findings of Fact and Conclusions of Law (the "Proposed Findings"), which recommend that the District Court enter judgment in favor of FPL.
+The Bankruptcy Court's proposed Findings of Fact and Conclusions of Law will be reviewed by the District Court under a de novo standard of review before a judgment is entered.
+The Trust filed an Objection to the Court's Proposed Findings on June 10, 2014, and that Objection has been fully briefed by the parties.
+The matter is now pending before District Court Judge Valerie Caproni.